Karen Hao

 Snapshot

-- Known for: AI accountability journalism, early OpenAI reporting, the Empire of AI book, the AI Colonialism reporting project, and the Pulitzer Center's AI Spotlight Series.
+- Known for: AI accountability journalism, the 2020 OpenAI profile in MIT Technology Review, the Empire of AI book, the AI Colonialism project, the Pulitzer Center's AI Spotlight Series, and the AI Resist List.

-- Core themes: concentrated AI power, labor supply chains, data extraction, environmental costs, technical secrecy, Silicon Valley ideology, China technology, and global justice.
+- Core themes: concentrated AI power, labor supply chains, data extraction, environmental costs, technical secrecy, Silicon Valley ideology, China technology, newsroom capacity, and global justice.

 - Why she matters: Hao is part of the small group of journalists who treat AI not only as a technical race, but as an industrial system with winners, losers, hidden workers, resource demands, and political consequences.